Mtac2/Mtac2/README.md

 Distributed under the terms of the MIT License, see LICENSE for details.

-This archive is a plugin for Coq containing a new tactic lanugage.
+This archive is a plugin for Coq containing a new tactic language.

 The archive has 3 subdirectories:
 * `src` contains the code of the plugin.